AndreasHeger/CGATReport/doc/Tutorial4.rst

 This counter again counts word sizes in ``.py`` and ``.rst`` files, but collects counts separately for words starting with vocals and consonants.
-What is counted is determined by the ``slice`` option. sphinxreport will query the :attr:`slices` attribute and then call the Tracker with all combinations of :term:`tracks` and :term:`slices`.
+What is counted is determined by the ``slice`` option. cgatreport will query the :attr:`slices` attribute and then call the Tracker with all combinations of :term:`tracks` and :term:`slices`.

 Testing the data source::

-   sphinxreport-test -t WordCounterWithSlices -r line-plot -m histogram -o range=0,100,5
+   cgatreport-test -t WordCounterWithSlices -r line-plot -m histogram -o range=0,100,5

 will now produce three plots, one for each slice.
 Per default, plots are grouped by ``slice``, but the grouping can be changed using the option ``groupby=track``::

-   sphinxreport-test -t WordCounterWithSlices -r line-plot -m histogram -o range=0,100,5 -o groubpy=track
+   cgatreport-test -t WordCounterWithSlices -r line-plot -m histogram -o range=0,100,5 -o groubpy=track

 Again, three plots are created, but this time there is one plot per ``track``.

 Which :term:`tracks` and :term:`slices` are plotted can be controlled through options, too.
 To select only one or more :term:`tracks`, use the ``-o tracks=track[,...[,...]]`` option::

-   sphinxreport-test -t WordCounterWithSlices -r line-plot -m histogram -o range=0,100,5 -o tracks=.py
+   cgatreport-test -t WordCounterWithSlices -r line-plot -m histogram -o range=0,100,5 -o tracks=.py

 To select one or more :term:`slices`, use the ``-o slices=slice[,...[,...]]`` option::

-   sphinxreport-test -t WordCounterWithSlices -r line-plot -m histogram -o range=0,100,5 -o slices=vocals,consonants
+   cgatreport-test -t WordCounterWithSlices -r line-plot -m histogram -o range=0,100,5 -o slices=vocals,consonants

 ****************************************************
 Inserting the graphs in a restructured text document